tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 The second handler used is ``RecordQualityResults``, which requires parameters in the quality.yaml block itself: `bit`, `assessment`, and `meaning`.
-This adds "qc_<variable_name>" to the output data, where variable elements that fail a test are assigned the value 2^bit - 1, otherwise zero.
+This adds "qc_<variable_name>" to the output data, where variable elements that fail a test are assigned the value 2^{bit-1}.
+If all tests pass, 0 is assigned.

 A variable is set to run through a quality management block by adding the required attributes.
 To run a variable "distance" through the QC block shown above, add